Natural Disaster Sales Tax Relief

 1. Gather a copy of your FEMA decision letter and all of your receipts and invoices showing payment of Tennessee sales tax on eligible items.
 Include contractor invoices, if applicable, and any other payment documents if store receipts are not available.

-2. You can file your claim for refund electronically in TNTAP by clicking on the File a Natural Disaster Claim for Refund link under the Additional Services heading.
+2. You can file your claim for refund electronically in TNTAP by clicking on Information and Inquiries, then the Natural Disaster Refund link.

 3. However, if you do not want to use the Department’s website, you can also mail the completed Natural Disaster Claim for Refund of Sales Tax form and a copy of your FEMA decision letter to: